stasyev/resume/README.md

 ## Education

-### University of North Carolina at Charlotte	August 2017 – Jan 2021
+### Bachelor of Science in Computer Science with a minor in Mathematics and a concentration in Data Science
-> ####  Bachelor of Science in Computer Science with a minor in Mathematics and a concentration in Data Science
+> ####  University of North Carolina at Charlotte	August 2017 – Dec 2020

 - -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------